← Back to Grammar

 What happened yesterday was incredible

-5. Lo de (the thing about / that matter of)
+Pattern 5: Lo De (The thing about / That matter of)

 Lo de refers to "the thing/matter/situation about" something.
-It's very colloquial and common in everyday Spanish.
+Very colloquial and common in everyday Spanish.

 Lo de ayer fue un malentendido